burst-apps-team/burst-wiki/mining.md

 ![](Block_details_2.png "Block_details_2.png")

-*Block details available in he Burst wallet*
+*Block details available in the Burst wallet*

 Once a wallet forges a block, it will be announced to the network.
 The wallet connects to peers and send the block for verification and validation.